Getting the Go-Ahead

 A catheter (flexible tube)

-Used to drain urine from the bladder.
+The catheter is used to drain urine from the bladder.
 It will be in place for a few days.

 A nasogastric (NG) tube

-Passes through the nose and into the stomach.
+This tube passes through the nose and into the stomach.
 It may be needed for a day or so to keep your child’s stomach drained.

 Two or more intravenous (IV) lines